shafquetnaghmi/shafquetnaghmi/README.md

 - 👋 Hi, I’m @shafquetnaghmi
-- 👀 I’m interested in python ,django ,Reactjs
+- 👀 I’m interested in Javascript ,Reactjs, express
 - 🌱 I’m currently learning everything that interests me
-- 💞️ I’m looking to collaborate on django
+- 💞️ I’m looking to collaborate on Reactjs
 - 📫 How to reach me naghmishafquet@gmail.com

 <!---